adamspd/spam-detection-project/README.md

 python3 spam_detector_ai/trainer.py
 ```

-This will train all the models and save them to the `models` directory.
+This will train all the models and save them as `.joblib` files in the models directory.
 For now, there is 3 models:

 - `naive_bayes.pkl`
 - `random_forest.pkl`